na-stewart/sanic-security/README.md

 Sanic Security is an authentication and authorization library made easy, designed for use with [Sanic](https://github.com/huge-success/sanic).
 This library is intended to be easy, convenient, and contains a variety of features:

 * Easy login and registering
-* SMS and email verification
+* Text and email verification
 * Two-factor authentication
 * Captcha
 * JWT
 * Wildcard permissions
 * Role permissions
 * Blueprints
-* Completely async

 This repository has been starred by Sanic's core maintainer: